How is Atlas different from other credit cards?

 Atlas is a rewards credit card.
 0% APR, no deposit required, growing unsecured credit, and the kind of cash back that usually lives behind a credit score gate.

-Atlas members save an average of $1,850 per year.3 That's real money, not a projection or a best-case scenario.
+Atlas members save an average of $1,850 per year.3 That's real money back in your pocket.

 There's no hard credit pull when you apply.
 Approval takes minutes.
 And the card is built for people who've been told by other cards that they don't qualify, with approval rates more than 4x higher than the industry average.5